 The Abruzzo region is a remote region often overlooked by tourists.
 It has spectacular natural scenery, medieval castles and villages, monasteries, and Roman ruins.
-Two-thirds of the Abruzzo's land is mountainous with the rest being hills and coast.
+Two-thirds of the Abruzzo's land is mountainous, and the rest is hills and coast.
 A third of the region is designated as national or regional parkland.
 Bordering regions are le Marche to the north, Lazio to the west, Molise to the south, and the Adriatic Sea to the east.

 Main train lines run along the coast and from Rome to Pescara, stopping in Avezzano and Sulmona.
 Many buses run between large cities and from cities to small villages so it's possible to reach many places by bus although schedules are not always very convenient for tourists.
 Since much of the Abruzzo is rural or scenic parkland, the best way to really explore the area is with a car.

-We stayed at Monastero Fortezza di Santo Spirito, a restored 13th century fortress monastery in a beautiful setting on a hill, 17 kilometers (about 11 miles) southeast of L'Aquila a few miles from the Grotte di Stiffe Caverns.
-In Santo Stefano, you can stay in the Sextantio Abergo Diffuso with traditionally furnished rooms scattered throughout the village.
+One recommended option is Monastero Fortezza di Santo Spirito, a restored 13th-century fortress monastery in a beautiful setting on a hill, 17 kilometers (about 11 miles) southeast of L'Aquila a few miles from the Grotte di Stiffe Caverns.
+In Santo Stefano, you can stay in the Sextantio Albergo Diffuso with traditionally furnished rooms scattered throughout the village.

 The region is dotted with castles, mainly built in the middle ages.
 While some are just ruins, there are also preserved castles and watchtowers.